For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 Players will also be able to wager on sports in a much more convenient way, via online betting portals and mobile apps.
 The ease of betting from the comfort of home, or on-the-go through a mobile device, will likely make Internet wagering a much bigger opportunity for PA casinos.

 PA gamblers and sports fanatics unfortunately do not currently have the ability to legally place bets on their favorite competitive events.
-However, if the US Supreme Court rules in favor of New Jersey in the landmark Christie v.
-NCAA case, they may be able to do so sooner rather than later.
+However, since the US Supreme Court has ruled in favor of New Jersey in the landmark Murphy v.
+NCAA case, they will now be able to do so sooner rather than later.

 PA is eager to capture some of the revenue being sent to offshore sportsbooks and already has a legal and regulatory framework in place.
-In the case of a favorable SCOTUS decision, we might very well see Keystone State casinos offering a full menu of sports betting options sometime later this year.
+Soon we will see Keystone State casinos offering a full menu of sports betting options.
+While a handful of other states may beat PA to the punch, establishing a solid sports book environment quickly will be beneficial to the industry thriving.

 But can the state’s casinos compete in the face of exceptionally high fees and taxes?
 There are no doubt throngs of Pennsylvanians eager to start making sports wagers, but the financial burdens and low profit margins inherent to the industry may be too much for many to overcome.